oneapi-src/oneDNN/doc/programming_model/data_types.md

 @note
     f64 is supported only for matmul, convolution, reorder, layer normalization, and pooling primitives on the GPU engine.

 @note
-    Boolean is only supported by the oneDNN graph API when the graph compiler backend is enabled.

-@note
     s4/u4 data types are only supported as a storage data type for weights argument